bkdevart/bkdevart/README.md

 ## About 👋
 Hi!
 I'm Brandon, and I have a professional background in data analytics.
 In recent years, I've become drawn to iOS development.

-I am currently merging data with mobile apps, creating ML models that run on the phone and physics simluations that represent data.
+I am currently interested in merging data with mobile apps, creating ML models that run on the phone and physics simluations that represent data.

 Feel free to reach out to me over [LinkedIn](https://www.linkedin.com/in/brandon-knox-cs/)